ebullient/campaign-notes/compendium/Phandalin/Lionshield Coster.md

 ---
 type: location
 tags:
   - type/shop/trading-post
-- town/phandalin/lionshield-coster
+  - place/town/phandalin/lionshield-coster
   - group/merchant/lionshield-coster
 ---
 # Lionshield Coster
 ![Lionshield Coster](/[assets]/attachments/phandalin-lionshield-linene.jpeg#portrait)
-*Merchant company trading post, [Phandalin](Phandalin.md)*
+*Merchant company trading post, Phandalin*

 > Hanging above the front door of this modest trading post is a sign shaped like a wooden shield with a blue lion painted on it